Welcome to The Deep, Hull’s award winning aquarium, offering a great family day out for visitors with access or additional needs.

 Queuing

-We have an accessibility entrance nearest to the River Humber, and there is generally a shorter queue at this entrance.
-Anyone who needs to can use this accessible entrance.
+Our accessible entrance is located nearest to the Humber Estuary, close to the accessible parking bays and there is generally a shorter queue at this entrance.
+This entrance is welcome to anyone who needs to use it.

 Please note that, although we make every attempt to keep queues to a minimum, there will be a queuing system on busy days (including weekends and school holidays).
 The Deep tends to be busier when it is raining.

-Currently we are operating a pre booking only system.
-You must book a time for your arrival, but once you are inside you are not restricted to how much time you spend.
-You cannot however re-enter the attraction once you have gone round once.
+The Deep recommends pre-booking your visit to avoid disappointment, as we cannot guarantee walk up entries during busier periods, such as school and bank holidays etc. You must book a time for your arrival, but once you are inside you are not restricted to how much time you spend.
 On average our visitors spend between 2 and 3 hours at The Deep.